 A woman named Frances Pawlett made the best Stilton, and organized others at setting standards for the cheese.
 Thornhill worked with Frances Pawlett and her husband to promote the cheese.

-Stilton was made from unpasteurized milk until 1989:
+Stilton was made from raw milk until 1989:

 Literature & Lore